Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 - England

-People can now meet inside in private households or at hospitality venues in a group of six people, or two households.
+People can currently meet inside in private households or at hospitality venues in a group of six, or two households.
 Outside, up to 30 people can gather.

 Nonessential retail is back.
 England’s museums and theme parks have opened their doors.